sanjayssj5/sanjayssj5/README.md

-# 🤧 Sanjay Shivakumar Manohar - sudo developer
+#  Sanjay Shivakumar Manohar - sudo developer

 > "There is no cloud.
-It's just someone else's computer." – Linux Philosophy
+It's just another computer."

 👨‍💻 **Full-Stack | AI/ML | Cloud**
 🎯 Passionate about **Clojure**, **Java**, **Python**, and **LLMs**